Alcohol Withdrawal & Headaches

 What causes alcohol withdrawal?

-Prolonged use of alcohol or alcohol abuse alters the brain’s chemistry.
+Prolonged use of alcohol or alcohol misuse alters the brain’s chemistry.
 When copious amounts of alcohol are present or alcohol is used in high volumes, the body has to adapt.
 The mind adjusts to a new “normal” state with alcohol present.
 Once alcohol is removed, the body has to readjust to a new state of normal.

 Does Alcohol Withdrawal Cause Headaches?